GUIDE TO UNSTRUCTURED DATA PREPARATION FOR AI

 GenAI, for all its transformative qualities in the workforce, has become a massive headache for CIOs.
 The security, liability and credibility risks of inappropriate, ungoverned use of these tools are no joke.

 In the Komprise IT Survey: AI, Data & Enterprise Risk, IT leaders reported “extreme worry” about shadow AI, and 80% say their organizations have experienced negative outcomes from generative AI.
-A seemingly innocuous task of summarizing meeting notes in an AI tool could inadvertently expose sensitive customer and proprietary data to public LLMs.
 Avoiding sensitive data leakage to AI and protecting intellectual property and PII is the CIO’s top priority,

 Preventing sensitive data from ingestion into AI pipelines is one issue.
 Culling only the right data for AI is equally imperative because AI is only as good as the data you feed it to achieve a particular goal.
 While it may seem simpler and easier to send large volumes of data into a data lakehouse to filter through and process later, this creates exorbitant storage and compute costs plus complexity.